manadream/electronics-blog/_posts/electronics/2025-11-21-notch-and-comb-filter-comparison-for-composite-video-decoding-and-retro-gaming.md

 ![dot crawl](/assets/img/Crawl.jpg)

-Another type of interference you will see is called "rainbowing" or "color bleed", which results from the Chroma information being polluted by the Luma signal.
+Another type of interference you will see is called "rainbowing" or "rainbow banding", which results from the Chroma information being polluted by the Luma signal.

 ![rainbow artifacts](/assets/img/Kramer%2008.png)